 Conway, SC 29528-6054

-LIFE program staff and mentorsfacilitate and support each student’s full integration within the campus community, both academically and socially, by utilizing natural campus and peer supports, for academic and social mentoring.
-The LIFE program prepares students with the life skills they need to complete their post-secondary education, gain and maintain meaningful employment, and live independent and productive adult lives.
+LIFE program staff, mentors and tutors facilitate and support each student’s full integration within the campus community, both academically and socially, by utilizing natural campus and peer supports, for academic and social mentoring/tutoring The LIFE program prepares students with the life skills they need to complete their post-secondary education, gain and maintain meaningful employment, and live independent and productive adult lives.

-All LIFE students receive academic and social support through a structured mentoring program.
-LIFE students may participate in most campus activities, groups, or events that are open to other non-degree seeking students on campus, with the approval of the LIFE Program staff.
-Participation in a wide variety of extracurricular activities is encouraged; social mentors assist students in identifying activities and groups that match their interest and often accompany them to events.
-Because LIFE students are non-degree seeking, they are ineligible to participate in Greek life or varsity athletics.
+All LIFE students receive academic and social support through a structured mentoring/tutoring program.
+LIFE students may participate in most campus activities, groups, or events that are open to other non-degree seeking students on campus.
+Participation in a wide variety of extracurricular activities is required; social mentors assist students in identifying activities and groups that match their interests and often accompany them to events.
+Because LIFE students are non-degree-seeking, they are ineligible to participate in NCAA sanctioned varsity athletics.

 The LIFE Admissions Committee reviews completed applications and recommends students for admission, which is based, in part, on the following criteria: